Interagency Special Status /

 Under Forest Service policy, agency botanists and biologists review programs and activities, through a Biological Evaluation, as part of the National Environmental Policy Act process, to determine potential effects on sensitive species.
 Proposed management actions “must not result in a loss of species viability or create significant trends toward Federal listing” (FSM 2670.32).

-Under BLM policy, BLM Districts are responsible to assess, review and document the effects of a proposed action on Bureau Sensitive and/or Bureau Assessment species.
+Under BLM policy, BLM Districts are responsible to assess, review and document the effects of a proposed action on Bureau Sensitive species.
 The effects of Bureau proposed actions are documented through a systematic, interdisciplinary evaluation following the decision making process as described in the National Environmental Policy Act of 1969.
-BLM Districts will also determine and document that District decisions would not contribute to the need to list Bureau Sensitive and Assessment species under the Endangered Species Act.
+BLM Districts will also determine and document that District decisions would not contribute to the need to list Bureau Sensitive species under the Endangered Species Act.

 In order to conduct these evaluations, agency personnel need to know species habitat requirements and distribution, assess likelihood of species occurrence, and assess the risk of impacts.
 This section provides “tools” that biologists and botanists can use (but are not required to use) to assist in determining what level of analysis should be completed in order to make an assessment of potential impacts from proposed management actions.